 - 1. Move units by Air Transport to controlled airfields (German player only). - 2.
-Move ground units (undispersed units that were paradropped or landed amphibiously this turn have a movement allowance of one (1)). - 3.
-Place Fire marker on artillery units (not mortars) that move.
+Move ground units (undispersed units that were paradropped or landed amphibiously this turn have a movement allowance of one (1) and cannot move more than one hex). - 3.
+Place Fire marker on artillery units (not mortars) that move